Frank Conniff: Cinematic Titanic

 On October 30, 2007, original MST3K host Joel Hodgson announced he was starting a new show with the same "riffing on bad movies" premise as MST3K called Cinematic Titanic, together with former MST3K cast and crew members Conniff, Beaulieu, Weinstein, and Mary Jo Pehl.
 Conniff continued to tour with Cinematic Titanic until they stopped touring in December 2013.

 The Mads Are Back

 Since 2015, Conniff has joined his former MST3K co-star Trace Beaulieu ("Dr. Clayton Forrester") and gone on tour as "The Mads Are Back", riffing older B-movies in front of live audiences.
 In the midst of the COVID-19 pandemic, Beaulieu and Conniff moved the show to a ticketed livestream format, offering monthly live-riffs of movies, including some they had previously screened on tour including Glen or Glenda, The Tingler, and Walk The Dark Street.

+Return to MST3K

+Following series creator Joel Hodgson's sale of his stake in the MST3K brand in early 2026 after an unsuccessful 2023 crowdfunding campaign, new brand owner Radial Entertainment announced that the series would be given another revival in 2026, consisting of four episodes, supported by a Kickstarter campaign.
+This iteration, dubbed The Rifftrax Experiments, is led creatively by movie-riffing team Rifftrax, itself composed of the primary cast of the final three seasons of the original run of the show, which followed Conniff's departure in the series' sixth season.
+Subsequently, Rifftrax announced on Kickstarter that Conniff would return to co-write an episode with Beaulieu in which they would also reprise their roles as Dr. Forrester and TV's Frank.
+Having not participated in the Netflix and Gizmoplex revival seasons of the series, and following a one episode cameo from Conniff alone at the beginning of the original series' final season in 1999, this marks Conniff's and Beaulieu's first time reprising their roles as the "Mads" together since a 2008 DVD sketch, their only previous in-character appearance together in the MST3K franchise since Conniff exited the series in 1995.

+Personal life

+Conniff is the son of journalist Frank Conniff and the grandson of politician Lucy Conniff.